silentorb/marloth-story/books/fairytale/part5.md

 longer needed to worry about the past, but James was unable to fully embrace that idea.
 He was still being driven forward by the guilt of his mistakes.
-No matter how hard he tried, he could not shake the feeling that somehow this entire fallen world was his fault.
+No matter how hard he tried, he could not shake the feeling that somehow the entire fallen world was his fault.

 * * *